 - Be longer than 1000 words

-- Include your main keyword 3-5 times
+- Include your primary keyword 3-5 times

 - Include related keywords (semantic keywords) your buyers may search for

-Linking to pages with high authority – say popular blog posts or pages that get a lot of traffic – can pass that authority to new pages.
+Linking to pages with high authority – say, popular blog posts or pages that get a lot of traffic – can pass that authority to new pages.
 You can find out more about linking here.

 That’s a lot of work!
 What if I don’t have time for it all?

-Hire an ecommerce SEO agency today
+Hire an e-commerce SEO agency today.

-At Search Marketing Group, we can create a powerful SEO strategy for your ecommerce website and help you get seen.
+At Search Marketing Group®, we can create a powerful SEO strategy for your eCommerce website and help you get seen.

 Book a free consultation with our specialists today to see how we can help with your e-commerce SEO.